 A Ticket to Work May Be A Ticket To Jail

 Both industry and government sought legislation that would benefit their own particular interests.
-Industry lobbied government for a program to increase the number of persons available to enter the workforce at the same time as the Federal government itself was searching for ways to lower its Social Security payments.
+Industry lobbied the government for a program to increase the number of persons available to enter the workforce at the same time as the Federal government itself was searching for ways to lower its Social Security payments.
 The result of both entities’ efforts would be to keep the economy fueled with workers, enabling the economic engine to continue its forward path.

 Ironically a third force, not in the planned equation, was at work trying to line its own pockets with more dollars.
 The workers’ compensation insurance industry was successfully lobbying nationwide for legislation to limit its benefit payments under the guise of State anti-fraud statutes.

 Seemingly unaware of the workers’ compensation insurance efforts, on December 17, 1999, President Clinton signed the Ticket To Work and Work Incentives Improvement Act of 1999 (H.R.
 1180)(TICKET TO WORK).
-That legislation directs the Commissioner of the Social Security Administration (SSA) to establish a Ticket to Work and Self-Sufficiency program which would provide SSDI and SSI disability beneficiaries with a ticket that they may use to obtain vocational rehabilitation (VR) services and employment services in order to entice them to re-enter the employment market.
+That legislation directs the Commissioner of the Social Security Administration (SSA) to establish a Ticket to Work and Self-Sufficiency program, which would provide SSDI and SSI disability beneficiaries with a ticket that they may use to obtain vocational rehabilitation (VR) services and employment services to entice them to re-enter the employment market.

 TICKET TO WORK entices disabled workers to return to work by prohibiting the SSA from initiating continuing disability reviews for individuals enrolled in the program but it still allows the termination of benefits if the disabled worker has earnings that exceed the level of earnings established by the SSA to represent substantial gainful activity (SGA).
 Presently, disabled workers are permitted to earn $700.00 per month without jeopardizing their benefits.
 64 FR 18566 (April 15, 1999).

-Additionally, the legislation extends premium-free Medicare Part A coverage to people with disabilities who return to work for an additional 4.5 year period beyond the four years provided under current law for SSDI beneficiaries.
+Additionally, the legislation extends premium-free Medicare Part A coverage to people with disabilities who return to work for an additional 4.5-year period beyond the four years provided under current law for SSDI beneficiaries.
 It also allows workers with disabilities who have Medicare coverage and a Medigap policy to suspend the premiums and benefits of the Medigap policy if they have employer-sponsored coverage.

 This legislation extends the trial work period (TWP) program of the SSA that allows a disability recipient the opportunity to attempt to return to work without the risk of losing SSA disability benefits.
 The TWP program had permitted a time period of up to nine months (not necessarily consecutively) for work performed after the onset of disability.
 42 USC 422, 20 CFR 404.1592(e).

-A contested administrative hearing before a workers’ compensation agency, during or following a TWP, could subject the injured worker to compromise his/her right to due process.
+A contested administrative hearing before a workers’ compensation agency during or following a TWP could subject the injured worker to compromise his/her right to due process.
 The administrative workers’ compensation hearing may actually result in a quasi-criminal proceeding.
-Since the rules of evidence are usually relaxed in the workers’ compensation forum, the claimant’s constitutional rights may be jeopardized resulting in unforeseen subsequent civil and criminal penalties .
+Since the rules of evidence are usually relaxed in the workers’ compensation forum, the claimant’s constitutional rights may be jeopardized, resulting in unforeseen subsequent civil and criminal penalties .

-The rush of industry to enact fraud prevention statutes has created a conflict with the TICKET TO WORK legislation.
+The rush of Industry to enact fraud prevention statutes has conflicted with the TICKET TO WORK legislation.
 On the one hand, the Federal government is encouraging a RTW in most states through the continuation of the payment of benefits, and on the other hand, the states provide no such latitude.
 The state fraud acts make it a criminal offense to make a false or misleading statement.
 The fraud acts also establish civil penalties if any person wrongfully obtains benefits, which could result in immediate forfeiture of present and future benefits and require reimbursement of past benefits with interest.
 See NJSA 34:15-74.